itsmeadarsh2008/meme-api/README.md

 ### Query Parameters

-- `subreddit` (optional): Name of the subreddit to fetch the meme from.
+- `subreddit` (Require): Name of the subreddit to fetch the meme from.
 Use `any` to fetch from any random subreddit.
 Multiple subreddits can be provided by separating them with commas (`,`).
 - `count` (optional): Number of memes to fetch.
 Default is `1`.

 ### Example Requests